 When your most valuable resource is time, it makes sense to take steps to simplify your life.
 This means that you can be more productive, enjoy your daily routines and make the most of all you really have – the present moment.

 Work smarter, not harder!
 Simplifying your life may mean initial time and investment in setting yourself up for the long-term, but the results will be worth it.
 You’ll then have more time to make room for the things which light you up.

 I hope that this post has given you some practical tips to try out in your own life.
-And if there’s anything that’s been a game-changer for you that I need to hear about, then don’t forget to let me know in the comments below!
+If there’s anything that’s been a game-changer for you that I need to hear about, then don’t forget to let me know in the comments below!
 And for more motivation to start living intentionally, check out these inspirational quotes.